These steps describe how to get started with ChirpStack Gateway OS after you have installed ChirpStack Gateway OS on your gateway.

 Important: The chirpstack-gateway-os-full image will setup the PostgreSQL on its first boot.
 This could take a couple of minutes and during this time, the gateway will be less responsive!

 After booting the gateway, you need to login using SSH.
-When the IP of your
+In case the gateway

 The default username is